 Tornado winds damage an Iowa church, homes, farm buildings

 The National Weather Service in Davenport has confirmed three injuries and 80 homes damaged in Muscatine from a tornado that traveled nearly two miles as a line of severe storms moved across the state.
-The Muscatine Journal reports a chimney crashed through the roof of the Wesley United Methodist Church destroying the church pipe organ.
+One of at least 10 tornadoes that touched down across Iowa left 3 people injured and 80 homes damaged in Muscatine on Monday, March 6, 2017.

 Add your comments below